 The Dr. Matilda A. Evans Educational Foundation

-Honoring the life and historic impact of Dr. Matilda A. Evans—South Carolina’s first African American woman physician—through education, public history, and community programs.
+“Honoring the life and historic impact of Dr. Matilda A. Evans – The first native-born African American South Carolinian, male or female, to be licensed to practice medicine in the state of South Carolina” – through education, public history, and community programs.

 “If Columbia physicians were asked to name the South Carolina negro who had been of most service to the colored race, his answer would undoubtedly be Dr. Evans of the Taylor Lane Hospital.”